-- Management Review - Audit (either internal or by external parties) - Client complaints or non-conformance reports - Changes to the Company's standard system - Changes to procedures, scope of works and/or systems after a potential Class 1 incident are not considered to contradict the project planning approval and associated conditions
+- Management Review - Audit (either internal or by external parties) - Client complaints or non-conformance reports - Changes to the Company's standard system - Changes to procedures, scope of works and/or systems after a potential Class 1 incident

 Revisions shall be reviewed and approved by The Development Manager prior to issue.
 Updates to this plan are numbered consecutively and issued to holders of controlled copies.